gnachman/iTerm2/README.md

 ## Cavets
 * Does not work with paths with spaces (for now).
 * No configuration options (for now).
+* Changing support doesn't work out of the box.

 ## Known issues
 * Drag detection is way too sensitive.
 Even one pixel makes it think